kgh0925/miniproject/README.md

 The basic functions of the game are as follows.
 < Function >
-\nStage 1 : Move , Jump
+Stage 1 : Move , Jump
 Stage 2 : Run, Climbing
 Stage 3 : Vaccine, Fly